MicrosoftDocs/winrt-api/windows.foundation/iclosable_close_811482585.md

 > This interface appears as [Platform::IDisposable](/cpp/cppcx/platform-idisposable-interface).

 ## -remarks
-Implementation / caller notes that follow are mainly relevant for WRL.
+Implementation/caller notes that follow are mainly relevant for WRL.

 ### Notes to implementers